Reviews You Can Rely On

 Battery

 Although straightforward, the battery life of a cordless vacuum will make or break whether it can be relied upon for whole cleaning jobs or gets relegated to quick clean-ups.
-We test the cordless vacuum's battery life both on its highest and lowest settings, so you know what to expect.
 This cordless vacuum was perfectly average for battery life on both high and low settings, lasting for 12 minutes and 47 minutes, respectively.

 Measured Battery Runtime